What Is Gastritis?

 What Is the Treatment for Gastritis?

 Treatment for gastritis usually involves:

-- Taking antacids and other drugs to reduce stomach acid, which causes further irritation to inflamed areas.
+- Taking antacids and other drugs to reduce stomach acid.

 - Avoiding hot and spicy foods.

 - For gastritis caused by H. pylori infection, your doctor will prescribe a regimen of several antibiotics plus an acid blocking drug (used for heartburn).